estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D65 - May 17, 2018
+Tutorials on StoreKit, Custom sticker packs, and in-app purchases.
+It's going to take a few days for me to work through this. #100DaysOfCode #swift #iOS

 ### R2D64 - May 16, 2018
 Learning about in-app purchases.
 Pulling together pieces of an older unfinished project that I'm ready to take another run at. #100DaysOfCode #swift #iOS